 A Giraffe’s Tongue Facts

-- We see the tongue on a spectrum between black, bluish, and sometimes purple.
+- What is the color of a giraffes tongue?
+We see it on a spectrum between black, bluish, and sometimes purple.

 - Due to the length, they can grasp leaves with their tongue skillfully.

 - It is a tool for aiding dexterity.

 - The tongue is high on melanin, which protects against sun rays.

 The Giraffe, Giraffa camelopardalis, is listed in the category vulnerable on the IUCN red list.
 These beautiful, charming animals have already extinct in 7 African countries.

 Discover more black and white wall art photos.
 You can purchase our nature photos as fine art prints and licenses.